Genny4Real1/Genny4Real1/README.md

-- 👋 Hi, I’m Andrea Russo, also known as @Genny4Real1
+- 👋 Hi, I’m Andrea, also known as @Genny4Real1
-- 👀 I’m interested in videogames
+- 👀 I’m interested in videogame development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C algorithms and data structures
 - 💞️ I’m looking to collaborate on game modifications
 - 📫 Feel free to send me a message on Github